MartinImoberdorf/MartinImoberdorf/README.md

 🟨 Familiar with containerization (Docker), CI/CD pipelines, and cloud deployment environments to support robust backend services.

-🟨 During my spare time, I love working with Unity and C# to bring game ideas to life and sharpen my skills in game development.  🎮
+🟨 During my spare time, I love working with Unity and C# to bring game ideas to life and sharpen my skills in game development.

+🎮 Experience using Python for backend scripting, automation, data processing, and REST API development.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------